David Yencken: Public service

 This lack of effective action was being expressed in papers like The Age on a very regular basis.
 We had a big program and that included Southbank.
 The first changes, the Southbank Promenade and the Evan Walker Footbridge, were completed after he left the Ministry.

 In 1988, he developed the concept of The Creative City, which has since become a global movement reflecting a new planning paradigm for cities.
 It was first described in his article 'The Creative City', published in the literary journal Meanjin.
 In this article Yencken argues that while cities must be efficient and fair, a creative city must also be one that is committed to fostering creativity among its citizens and to providing emotionally satisfying places and experiences for them.

 Yencken served as the inaugural Chairman of Australia ICOMOS in 1976, was joint leader of the Australian Delegation to the UNESCO World Heritage Committee in 1988 and 1981 and his other public roles included the Prime Minister's Urban Design Taskforce in 1994 and 1995, chair of the Design Committee of the Australia Council for the Arts, and President and later Patron of the Australian Conservation Foundation.

 Yenken held the Elisabeth Murdoch Chair of Landscape Architecture and Environmental Planning from 1988 to 1997, then was Professor of Landscape Architecture and Environmental Planning, and later Professor Emeritus all at the University of Melbourne.

-Writings and awards
+Writing

-Yencken has written or edited seven books, essays, journal articles and conference proceedings.
-His publications include :
+Yencken wrote or edited seven books and many essays, journal articles and conference proceedings.
+His publications include: